geoman-io/leaflet-geoman/README.md

 ##### Customize Language

-Change the language of user-facing copy in leaflet.pm
+Change the language of user-facing copy in leaflet-geoman

 ```js
 map.pm.setLang('de');